tasmia2016831022/tasmia2016831022/README.md

 ### Hi there 👋 This is Tasmia Alamgir :D

 ## I'm a student.
 Currently studying Software Engineering at SUST(2016-17 batch).
-Also working as a full-time intern at Pathao Ltd.
+Also working as a Software Engineer (I) at Pathao Ltd.

-- 📫 How to reach me: tasmia22@student.sust.edu
+- 📫 How to reach me: tasmia22@student.sust.edu, tasmia.alamgir@pathao.com

 <!--